-It is one of Beethoven's last works, and one of his greatest.
+It is one of Beethoven's last works, and considered by the composer his greatest.
 He labored over it for five years, then wrote on the completed score, "From the heart; may it go to the heart!"
-Michael Tilson Thomas reimagines Beethoven's epic Missa solemnis in semi-staged performances, a new telling of perhaps the composer's most personal and profound statement.
+Michael Tilson Thomas reimagines Beethoven's epic Missa solemnis in semi-staged performances, featuring video, in a new telling of perhaps the composer's most personal and profound statement.

 These performances are a co-production with the Los Angeles Philharmonic.